 I really like the fact that they focus on disaster relief and political change.
 I think those two things are more important than other issues when it comes to long term change.

-A mishandled disaster can devastate a country for years (just look at Haiti after their massive earthquake) and of course political change will eventually remove the need to have these kinds of organisations.
+A mishandled disaster can devastate a country for years (just look at Haiti after their massive earthquake) and of course political change will eventually remove the need to have these kinds of organizations.

-Oxfam is one of the few non-governmental organisations that I have a real respect for, although I disagree with them in principal.
+Oxfam is one of the few non-governmental organizations that I have a real respect for, although I disagree with them in principal.

 I know one of the things they do is provide farm animals for the people they are trying to help and that's one of the better ways in which developing countries can be helped.